kipnek/smokey/README.md

 Each of these fields leads to

 ### Layers
-In the ```layers``` directory, there are enums that represent the layers of the TCP/IP stack.
-I chose this because it more easily aligns with development. each layer enum variant leads to
+In the ```layers``` directory, there are enums that represent the layers of the TCP/IP stack (for the most part).
+I chose this because it more easily aligns with development.
+I am omitting the transport layer and application layer.
+The transport layer is going to be handled by the "protocol_layer" and the application layer is going to be handled by the "data_layer".
+This is because of how pnet is set up and how it implements the traits.

 ### Headers
 Headers are the _packets_ themselves.
 Im thinking of further organizing packets into their perspective layers